Lucaweihs/sBIC/README.md

 6. Factor analysis

 All of these models, excluding gaussian latent forests, are described in the above paper.
-For details regardings the use of the sBIC iwht gaussian latent forests see
+For details regardings the use of the sBIC with gaussian latent forests see

 Mathias Drton, Shaowei Lin, Luca Weihs, and Piotr Zwiernik.
 "Marginal likelihood